 Luckily Google stepped in.
-Google Cardboard came into market in 2014, offering masses an easy entry into the world of Virtual Reality.
+Google Cardboard came into the market in 2014, offering masses an easy entry into the world of Virtual Reality.
 It was a simple idea.
 You already carry the most expensive part of the device with you at all time – your smartphone.
-Google just provided you with cheap vehicle for you to combine it into a VR kit.
+Google just provided you with a cheap vehicle for you to combine it into a VR kit.
 All of a sudden, everyone could experience VR under $20.
 And a lot of people did.

 In the last few months, you can notice VR is getting more popular.
 In November 2015, New York Times gave their subscribers around 1.2 million free Google Cardboards.
 They were launching new app NYT VR.
-In December Verizon also launched a campaign and offered free Star Wars-themed Cardboard through Google Store and Verizon as a part of promotional tie-in for the Star Wars: The Force Awakens movie.
+In December Verizon also launched a campaign and offered free Star Wars-themed Cardboard through Google Store and Verizon as a part of a promotional tie-in for the Star Wars: The Force Awakens movie.

 Is your company ready for virtual reality?